COVID-19 vaccination in Ontario: Transition to Phase 2

 Following the departure of General Rick Hillier as the chair of the vaccine task-force on March 31, 2021, he was replaced by Doctor Homer Tien (head of Ornge and a trauma surgeon).

 With a steady influx of vaccine shipments, the province began to open up eligibility, especially in the Greater Toronto Area.
 Ontario officially moved to "Phase 2" of its vaccine rollout strategy on April 6, 2021.
 The first of these province-wide announcements included vaccinating adults with high-risk health conditions.

 Following a sharp rise in new cases, exacerbated by COVID-19 variants, the province shifted focus to hotspot regions, particularly focused in Peel Region and Toronto, opening up eligibility to all adults aged 18 and older in certain postal codes.

-In April, the Ford government was criticized by the opposition for leaving out much higher-risk neighbourhoods through the choice of 114 postal codes for prioritization of vaccination for those 18 years of age and older.
+In April, the Ford government was criticized by the opposition for leaving out much higher-risk neighbourhoods through the choice of postal codes within the 114 forward sortation areas for prioritization of vaccination for those 18 years of age and older.
 The government responded saying it was an unnecessary politicization of the issue and that the postal codes were chosen from a study done by the Ontario Science Advisory Table.
 The Advisory Table responded by saying they had chosen the postal codes to study, but did not recommend to the Progressive Conservative government that they prioritize those postal codes.
 Instead, they had recommended targeting age groups in specific hotspot neighbourhoods, using the postal codes as a metric to measure COVID-19 statistics.